Skip to content

 Symptom: The onResponse callback never executes.

 Fix: If you need post-response observation alongside error handling, add logging inside the catchHandler itself.
+If you need to observe transport-level responses, use a router-level onResponse hook and check responseInfo.source to distinguish pipeline vs transport responses.
 See Lifecycle Hooks for the execution model.